SergiiGlad/golang/README.md

 ### Introduction
-The purpose of this Software Requirements Specification (SRS) document is to provide a detailed description of the functionalities of the software product.
+The purpose of this Software Requirements Specification (SRS) document is to provide a detailed description of the software product functionality.

 #### Overview

-Software is cloud-based  service that provides communication for group of people  to create, socialaze , message, post and share messages and files.
+Software is cloud-based service that provides communication for group of people  to create, socialize, message, post and share pictures, photos and files.

 #### Scope
-The project helps people to collaboration with each other and keep in touch.
+The project helps people to collaborate with each other and keep in touch.
 * create
 * joining
 * invite people